Language Detector guide

 Short text Hola

-Too short or uncertain
+Too short or uncertain; paste a full sentence.

 FAQ in plain language